 Labor Day is a time to acknowledge the hard work and contributions that those before us have made to our modern factories, offices, and stores.
 But why do we have this lovely end-of-summer holiday?
-What are we actually celebrating at the annual barbeque?
+What are we actually celebrating at the annual barbecue?

 In the late 1800s, at the height of the Industrial Revolution, the average American worked 12-hour days, seven day weeks, just in order to earn a basic living.
 Despite restrictions in some states, children as young as 5 or 6 worked in mills, factories, and mines across the country while earning a fraction of their adult counterparts’ wages.